-Premimum Fee for Occasional Vendors
+Premimum Fee for New Full Season Vendors

-A 10% premium fee will be charged at the start of the season to vendors that may not be attending the full season.
+A 10% premium fee will be charged for NEW full season vendors at the start of the season.
 IF the vendor completes the season, the 10% will be reimbursed.
-This premium may also apply to new vendors who are trying the market out for a few weeks and who may not be committed to the full season.

-Some extra costs apply for prime corner spaces
+PRIME SPACE: Some extra costs apply for prime corner spaces